GoogleCloudPlatform/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 - A command-line interface (henceforth, CLI) that deploys resources defined in single or multiple CFT-compliant config files
-- A comprehensive set of production-ready resource [templates](#templates) that follow Google's best practices, which can be used with the CFT or the gcloud utility (the latter a part of the Google Cloud SDK).
+- A comprehensive set of production-ready resource [templates](#templates) that follow Google's best practices, which can be used with the CFT or the `gcloud` utility. (`gcloud` is part of the Google Cloud SDK).

 You can use the CFT "as is" or modify it to suit your specific needs.
 Instructions and recommendations for the CFT code modifications are in the